EREN-NEON Flexible Learning Projects Faculty Mentoring Network:

 Applications are due November 20, 2020, please visit the Application page for information on how to apply.
 Accepted applicants will be notified by November 30, 2020.
 Space is limited.

 The FMN will include 6 biweekly meetings on Fridays between 4:00 and 5:00 PM.
 The first of these happy-hour meetings will be on January 15.
 The FMN will continue online to support the implementation of activities in your course during the Spring 2021 semester.
 The final meeting will be March 26th.
 Final products are due by April 9, 2021.

 Visit the Schedule page for full details and topics for each week's meeting.

 Commitment and Benefits of Participation

-To qualify, participants must be willing to incorporate at least one module from one of the projects during the Fall 2020 semester.
+To qualify, participants must be willing to incorporate at least one module from one of the projects during the Spring 2021 semester.
 Participants must also be able to commit ~1 hour per week for working with mentors and collaborating with other participants around the implementation of the teaching materials.
 Additional time outside of these discussions may be required for independent work on adapting and reviewing modules.

 All participants will benefit from online support throughout the process of implementing new materials in your course.
+New course-based undergraduate research experiences, in addition to those described above) will be developed and piloted during the Spring 2021 semester, and participants will have early access to those materials.
 Throughout the FMN, you will have access to peer mentors on lecture/classroom/lab effective tips and strategies in small group virtual meetings every two weeks.

 If you have questions, please contact FMN facilitators Laurie Anderson or Tim McCay at email@example.com.